dSalazar10/Course_Material-Machine-Learning/Machine_Learning.md

 <h1>Part 3: Deploying Models</h1>
 We have a model and we are ready to use it.
-Model consumption
+<h2>Model consumption</h2>
--	Its important to know as much as possible how models are to be consumed
+Its important to know as much as possible how models are to be consumed
 <ol>
   <li>A model that is consumed by a web app needs to be fast </li>
   <li>A model that is used to predict in batch needs to be scalable </li>